How to Negotiate Salary for Your Next Career Move

 Research Online

-Get insight from talking to colleagues who have been in similar positions, or contacting them via professional networks as well as brainstorming professionals in professional organizations.
+Get insight from talking to colleagues who have been in similar positions or reaching out through professional networks as well doing brainstorming members of professional associations.

-The time spent in preparing for a negotiations is always a good time spent.
-You’ll be much more confident when making your case if you have a set of talking points outlined prior to the time.
+Preparing for a negotiations is always a good time spent.
+You’ll feel more confident when making your case if you have a clearly defined outline of your talking points before the deadline.

-Here are some suggestions of items you could consider during your salary negotiation:
+Here are a few suggestions of what you might consider when negotiating your salary:

 - Years of relevant experience